Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 As Speaker Emeritus Pelosi would say, proving that our diversity is our strength and our unity is our power.

-The CBC will have to fight back against a second Trump administration hell -bent on rolling back decades of progress in civil rights, healthcare access, economic equity, education, women's rights,
+The CBC will have to fight back against a second Trump administration hell-bent on rolling back decades of progress in civil rights, health care access, economic equity, education, women's rights, and so much more with the implementation of Project 2025.

-Project 2025 is a policy to dismantle protections for marginalized and underserved communities while consolidating power amongst white conservatives and above all within Donald Trump.
+Project 2025 is a policy to dismantle protections for marginalized and underserved communities while consolidating power amongst white conservatives and above all, within Donald Trump.

 In this pivotal moment, know that America cannot survive on passive indignation alone.